Jack Suwinski Player Props: Pirates vs. Red Sox

-Monday, Jack Suwinski and the Pittsburgh Pirates square off against the Boston Red Sox and Kutter Crawford, with the first pitch at 7:10 PM ET.
+On Tuesday, Jack Suwinski (coming off going 1-for-3 with an RBI) and the Pittsburgh Pirates play the Boston Red Sox, whose starting pitcher will be Nick Pivetta.
+First pitch is at 7:10 PM ET.

-In his most recent action (on April 3 against the Reds) he went 0-for-4.
+In his previous game, he went 1-for-3 with an RBI against the Red Sox.

 Jack Suwinski Game Info & Props vs. the Red Sox